On Tilted Losses in Machine Learning: Theory and Applications: Connections to Other Objectives (Proofs and Additional Results)

-Theorem~\ref{thm:Q-opt} motivates us with the following approximation on the solutions of the superquantile method. \begin{approximation} For all $\gamma \in (\wF(-\infty), \wF(+\infty)),$
+which completes the proof. \end{proof} Theorem~\ref{thm:Q-opt} motivates us with the following approximation on the solutions of the {minimizing the tail distribution of losses (Definition~\ref{def: superquantile-losses})}. \begin{approximation} For all $\gamma \in (\wF(-\infty), \wF(+\infty)),$

-and hence, $\breve{\theta}(\wt(\gamma))$ is an approximate solution to the superquantile optimization problem. \end{approximation} }
+and hence, $\breve{\theta}(\wt(\gamma))$ is an approximate solution to the tail probability optimization problem. \end{approximation}

-While we have not characterized how tight this approximation is for $\gamma \in (\wF(-\infty), \wF(+\infty))$, we believe that Approximation~\ref{approx:superquantile} provides a reasonable solution to the superquantile optimization problem in general.
-This is evidenced empirically when the approximation is evaluated on the toy examples of Figure~\ref{fig:example}, and compared with the global solutions of the superquantile method, as shown in Figure~\ref{fig:super-quantile-1}.
+While we have not characterized how tight this approximation is for $\gamma \in (\wF(-\infty), \wF(+\infty))$, we believe that Approximation~\ref{approx:superquantile} provides a reasonable solution to the {tail distribution} optimization problem in general.
+This is evidenced empirically when the approximation is evaluated on the toy examples of Figure~\ref{fig:example}, and compared with the global solutions of the {tail distribution optimization} method, as shown in Figure~\ref{fig:super-quantile-1}.
 As can be seen, $\wQ^0(\gamma) \approx \wQ^2(\gamma)$ as suggested by Approximation~\ref{approx:superquantile}.
-Also, we can see that while the bound in Theorem~\ref{thm:Q-opt} ($\widetilde{Q}^3(\gamma)$) is not tight, the solution that is obtained from solving it ($\widetilde{Q}^2(\gamma)$) results in a good approximation to the superquantile optimization ($\widetilde{Q}^0(\gamma)$).
+Also, we can see that while the bound in Theorem~\ref{thm:Q-opt} ($\widetilde{Q}^3(\gamma)$) is not tight, the solution that is obtained from solving it ($\widetilde{Q}^2(\gamma)$) results in a good approximation to the {tail distribution minimization} ($\widetilde{Q}^0(\gamma)$).

+\paragraph{Inverse CVaR.} We note that while the most popular form of CVaR focuses on upper quantiles (as discussed in the main text), one may explore `inverse' CVaR that can focus on lower quantiles, with its empirical form $\widetilde{\text{CVaR}}_{\text{inv}}(1-\alpha; \theta)$ for $\alpha \in [0,1)$ defined as

+As $\alpha$ ranges from 0 to 1, optimizing $\widetilde{\text{CVaR}}_{\text{inv}}(1-\alpha; \theta)$ transitions from solving avg-loss to min-loss.
+However, different from TiVaR or CVaR, $\text{CVaR}_{\text{inv}}$ is not a valid upper bound of VaR.
+Despite this, we optimize $\min_{\theta} \widetilde{\text{CVaR}}_{\text{inv}}(1-\alpha; \theta)$, plug in the optimal model parameters to evaluate VaR values, and compare with the approximate VaR values under the solutions of other risks including TiVaR.
+From Figure~\ref{fig:super-quantile-1}, we see that VaR values under TiVaR solutions can be smaller than those under $\text{CVaR}_{\text{inv}}$ solutions on linear regression.
+Given any $\alpha$, our proposed TiVaR objective approximates VaR, ranging from min-loss to max-loss smoothly \textit{in a single formulation}, which can be more desirable than optimizing two objectives.

 \paragraph{Proof of Theorem~\ref{thm:var-TiVaR-cvar}.} We first prove $\widetilde{\text{TiVaR}}(1-\alpha;\theta) \leq \widetilde{\text{EVaR}}(1-\alpha;\theta)$.

 We next prove $\widetilde{\text{VaR}}(1-\alpha;\theta) \leq \widetilde{\text{TiVaR}}(1-\alpha;\theta)$.
 From Theorem~\ref{thm:Q}, we know that for any $t, \theta$,